 Once you click on Get the App option as mentioned in the above tab, then you will get distribution options.
 More details about distribution are explained in the next step.
 Click OK on the message Started adding the app to your private store.

 As mentioned in the above step, the Windows store application can be distributed to:-

 - Add to your private store where all people in your organization can find and install it.

 - Distribute it later

-No need to login with Microsoft ID rather you can use corporate credentials (SSO) to login to Windows store.
-As you can see in the following screen capture, when you want to install application which are not published in private store then you need to login with Microsoft credentials.
+No need to log in with Microsoft ID rather, you can use corporate credentials (SSO) to log in to the Windows store.
+As you can see in the following screen capture, when you want to install an application that is not published in a private store, then you need to log in with Microsoft credentials.